sowcow/blog/content/posts/apology.md

 I see how Aristophanes is not wrong in his own way.
 Simple good sounding ideas that are virtuous otherwise can have their own limited use.
 It seems they are not enough/reliable to bring better standards into political/collective setting.
+Even though great minds came very close to finally solving the question posed.

 Anyway initially I thought about going through classics by some stable plan.
 But the plan got destabilized because my views on philosophy got updated.